ducminh-phan/extract_gtfs/README.md

 4. The stops (trips) are relabelled, so that their ids are integers from 0 to #stops - 1 (#trips - 1).
 The routes are also numbered from 0 to #routes - 1.

+5. The stops are merged to the provided walking graph.
+There are three cases for each stop:

+    a.
+If there is a node in the walking graph whose distance to the stop is smaller than 5 metres, then we identify the stop with this node.
+All the neighbours of the node are connected to the stop using the same distance and direction.

+    b.
+If the distance of the closest node in the walking graph to the stop is between 5 and 100 metres, we connect the stop to the 5 closest nodes in the walking graph.

+    c.
+If the distance of the closest node in the walking graph to the stop is larger than 100 metres, we do not add the stop to the walking graph.

 ## Setup

 1. Python 3.5+